February 9, 2026

 Risk factors for heart failure

-Common risk factors include coronary artery disease, high blood pressure, diabetes and obesity.
-At least half of people diagnosed have one or more of these risk factors, Schlendorf said.
+Common risk factors – things that make it more likely that you will have heart failure – include coronary artery disease, high blood pressure, diabetes and obesity.
+At least half of people diagnosed with heart failure have at least one of these other conditions, Schlendorf said.

 “It’s important for patients to recognize what the risk factors are,” she explained.
 “A person with high blood pressure may feel fine and choose not to take his or her blood pressure medications.
 However, uncontrolled blood pressure over many years can ultimately lead to heart failure.”